Cisco IP Phone 7821, 7841, and 7861 Firmware Release 10.2(1)

 The following table lists the Cisco Unified Communications Manager release and protocol compatibility for the Cisco IP Phones.

-See the Cisco Unified Communications Manager Documentation Guide and other publications that are specific to your Cisco Unified Communications Manager release.
-Navigate from the following documentation URL:
+See the Cisco Unified Communications Manager Documentation Guide and other publications that are specific to your Cisco Unified Communications Manager release on the product support page.

 The following sections describe the features that are new or have changed in this release.